 Tragedies like these have prompted the AMA to establish the Justice for All Campaign, which focuses on inadequate sentencing of drivers who seriously injure or kill others on the road.
 This campaign seeks to enhance penalties, including fines, driver's license suspensions and jail time, for those who commit traffic offenses that injure or kill others, and to have motorcycle-awareness instruction included in each state's driver-education program.

 Motorcyclists in Virginia, Massachusetts, North Carolina and Washington already have been successful in getting elements of the Justice for All Campaign written into state law.
 And dozens of groups have signed on in support of the effort.

-If you would like to help promote Justice for All legislation in your state, contact AMA Legislative Assistant Sean Hutson.
+If you would like to help promote Justice for All legislation in your state, contact the AMA Government Relations Department at (614) 856-1900.